jvanaken1/conic-draw/README.md

 Specifying an ellipse in terms of a bounding parallelogram (or conjugate diameters) seems much simpler and more natural than some of the more cumbersome methods that might be used — for example, specifying an angle of rotation, plus the lengths of the major and minor axes, and so on.

-For more information about the Demo1 program, see the ellipse.pdf file in the main directory of this project.
+For an explanation of the math behind the Demo1 program, see the ellipse.pdf file in the main directory of this project.

 **Demo2 description**

-In Demo2, the figure drawn in white is an asterisk glyph (aka "splat") composed of 24 parabolic splines (aka quadratic Bezier curves).
+Demo2 is an animation of a simple figure composed of parabolic splines (aka quadratic Bezier curves).
 Each spline is drawn by Pitteway's algorithm.
+This figure, which is shown in white, is an asterisk glyph (aka "splat") composed of 24 connected splines.
 The knots and control points for the splines are highlighted in blue.
 The spline skeleton is also shown.

+Press any key to pause the free-running animation and begin single-stepping one frame at a time.

 The demo uses barycentric coordinates to map the spline knots and control points to the interior of a parallelogram, whose four sides are drawn in green.
 As the animated parallelogram is squashed and stretched, the positions of these points change accordingly.

 The splines in this demo are drawn by the `ParabolicSpline` function, but you can change the code to call the `EllipticSpline` function instead.
 The result will be a noticeable change in curvature of the splines.

 If you're interested in learning more about conic splines, and possibly writing your own spline-drawing functions, two good sources are Theo Pavlidis' 1983 paper in ACM TOG [4] and Vaughn Pratt's SIGGRAPH 1985 paper [5].

+## What's in this project

+The main directory of your conic-draw installation contains these files:
+* `README.md` – This README file
+* `LICENSE` – MIT License
+* `ellipse.pdf` – An explanation of the math behind Demo1
+* `conic.cpp` – C++ implementation of Pitteway's algorithm, plus several helper functions
+* `conic.h` – The include file for the functions in `conic.cpp`
+* `bounce.cpp` – Source code for the Bounce class, which is used to animate the two demos
+* `demo.h` – The include file for the demo code in the `demo1.cpp` and `demo2.cpp` files

+The `*.cpp` and `*.h` files in the main directory contain no platform-dependent code.

+The Demo1 and Demo2 programs can be built to run in Linux or Windows.
+The platform-specific code is contained in the following three subdirectories:

+* `linux-sdl` – Contains the platform-specific source code to run the demos on [SDL2](https://wiki.libsdl.org/FrontPage) (Simple DirectMedia Library 2.0) in Linux
+    - `README.md` – Instructions on how to build the demos to run on SDL2 in Linux
+    - `Makefile` – The make file for this version of the demos
+    - `demo1.cpp` – The platform-specific source code for this version of Demo1
+    - `demo2.cpp` – The platform-specific source code for this version of Demo2

+* `windows-sdl` – Contains the platform-specific source code to run the demos on SDL2 in Windows
+    - `README.md` – Instructions on how to build the demos to run on SDL2 in Windows
+    - `Makefile` – The make file for this version of the demos
+    - `demo1.cpp` – The platform-specific source code for this version of Demo1
+    - `demo2.cpp` – The platform-specific source code for this version of Demo2
+    - `sdlpath.bat` – A batch file to add the SDL2 DLLs to the path environment variable

+* `windows-gdi` – Contains the platform-specific source code to run the demos on the Win32 API in Windows
+    - `README.md` – Instructions on how to build the demos to run on Win32 in Windows
+    - `Makefile` – The make file for this version of the demos
+    - `demo1.cpp` – The platform-specific source code for this version of Demo1
+    - `demo2.cpp` – The platform-specific source code for this version of Demo2

 ## Implementation detail